xpdota/guide-scratch/general/HealProg.md

 This does not necessarily mean every healer will be doing the same amount of healing.
 For example, if you could handle a mechanic with two AST GCD heals, two SGE GCD heals, or one of each, it is most likely better for the AST to pick up both heals, since AST loses less damage output if they need to GCD heal.

 However, this needs to be balanced against making your co-healer dip into less efficient heals.
 For example, instead of a WHM using a Medica II and a Medica I, while the SGE does nothing, you would get slightly higher heal potency out of a Mecica II and a Eukrasian Prognosis.

+However, none of this works unless you coordinate.
+If you drop a heal, but your co-healer has to do another GCD heal to compensate, you may not have actually gained anything.
+Planning out heals can be as formal or ad-hoc as you like - different things will work for different groups.
+Generally, you should start with a plan that works, and optimize from there.
+You can experiment with cutting out some heals during raid, but be sure to coordinate with your co-healer so that you don't both try to cut something out and cause a wipe.
+After raid hours, be sure to take a look at logs and find heals that can be cut out, or shift GCD heals around.

 ## You Will Be Using GCDs To Heal

-Once you've been reclearing a raid tier for a while, it's easy to forget what healing feels like in an ultimate or early savage prog.
+Once you've been reclearing a raid tier for a while, it's easy to forget about how GCD to optimize GCD heal usage.
 You won't just be GCD healing because you're still progging the fight - even an optimized run of an ultimate is going to involve quite a bit of GCD healing.
 As such, you tend to not really think about "optimizing" GCD heals, since that would be an oxymoron in any other scenario.

 ## GCD versus oGCD planning